ThibauldC/iceberg-maintenance-examples/README.md

 # Performing table maintenance on unpartitioned Apache Iceberg tables using Apache Spark (with Scala and Python)
 ## Preface
-Before everything here are some useful links on Apache Iceberg (apart from [the official docs](https://iceberg.apache.org/docs/latest/):
+Before starting the walkthrough here are some useful links on *Apache Iceberg* (apart from [the official docs](https://iceberg.apache.org/docs/latest/)):
 - [What is Apache Iceberg?](https://www.dremio.com/resources/guides/apache-iceberg/)
 - [An architectural look under the covers](https://www.dremio.com/resources/guides/apache-iceberg-an-architectural-look-under-the-covers/#toc_item_The%20Iceberg%20Table%20Format)

-In this walkthrough we will use [open taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) from New York.You can download the data using the following script, which downloads months 1-6 from 2022 at once:
+In this walkthrough we will use [open taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) from New York.
+You can download the data using the following script, which downloads months 1-6 from 2022 at once:

 ```
 #!/bin/bash